 The person following directly behind S is A. The second person is B, who follows on behind A, as if in a chain.
-A and B alternate positions, 'leap-frogging' over each other (Figure 1).
+A and B alternate positions, 'leap-frogging' over each other

+(Figure 1).
 When S turns right at a corner A drops back out of sight and B takes the lead position.
+They continue in the chain formation.
 An alternative technique is for A to cross the road and then turn right.
 In this case A is not now following directly behind B as in a chain, but is parallel to B on the opposite side of the road to both B and S and slightly to their rear (Figure 2).
-A and B will avoid direct contact with S. If S now crosses the street to the left A will either fall back, enter a shop or walk swiftly ahead, while B will follow S from his side of the street (Figure 3).
+A and B will avoid direct contact with S. If S now crosses the street to the left A will either fall back, enter a shop or walk swiftly ahead, whilst B will follow 3 from his side of the street (Figure 3).